rupeshtiwari/future-blogs/_posts/2022-03-10-design-security-for-application-for-microsoft-azure-solutions-architect.md

 ## Using Managed Identities

 Managed identities provide an `identity` for `applications` to use when `connecting` to `resources` that support `Azure Active Directory (Azure AD) authentication`.
-Applications may use the managed identity to obtain Azure AD tokens.
+Applications may use the managed identity to obtain Azure AD tokens from a special Azure endpoint `http://169.254.169.254/metadata/`.

 {: .notice--success}
 🏆 **ProTip** \